The 5+ million people who work in HR in the United States have their work cut out for them.

 From hiring great-fitting talent and helping with their onboarding, to monitoring employee performance and even resolving any employee conflicts, there’s a lot of ground for HR teams to cover – and in such a short amount of time.

-Imagine if there was a way for HR teams – not only in the U.S., but around the globe – to time-save, cost-save, and labor-save, and take control of their recurring tasks like never before…
+Imagine if there was a way for HR teams to time-save, cost-save, labor-save, and take control of their recurring tasks like never before…

-Think of it as your one-stop-shop for all the human resource processes you’ll ever need.
+Think of it as your one-stop-shop for all the human resources processes you’ll ever need:

 - Create your own HR processes with Process Street today!

-A simple checklist can have a massive impact, despite it not exactly being some new, groundbreaking, awe-inspiring invention.
+A simple workflow can have a massive impact, despite it not exactly being some new, groundbreaking, awe-inspiring invention.

 In The Checklist Manifesto: How to Get Things Right, Gawande takes us back to Michiganian hospitals in 2006.

 Because a project called the Keystone Initiative introduced checklists to the doctors and nurses working in I.C.U.s in the state of Michigan.

 After only three months of the hospital staff using checklists for each procedure, a dramatic change happened.